I have the stones

 Video Excerpt: Norm Esdon Interview, Elginburg, Ontario, Canada.
 August 23, 2013

-In this video Norm Esdon reads his poem, Heritage Lost, in his living room in Elginburg, Ontario.
+In this video Norm Esdon reads his poem, Heritage Lost, in his kitchen in Glenburnie, Ontario.

 Thirty-two years later he revisited that first poem and wrote another, Heritage Lost, in which he "didn’t sell out."